Bounding Radon numbers via Betti numbers: Results

+By older results\footnote{Some of these implications were formulated in the setting of \emph{convexity spaces}.
+Nevertheless, we show in Section~\ref{ss:convexvsclosed} that they also hold for arbitrary \emph{closure spaces}, which are in a direct correspondence with our setting.
+(We also provide definitions of convexity and closure spaces in that section).}, bounded Radon number implies bounded Helly number \cite{Levi1951} as well as bounded Tverberg numbers \cite[(6)]{jamison1981}, where the later bound was several times improved since then \cite{partition_conjecture, Bukh, domotor}.
+Combining these theorems with Theorems \ref{t:boundedRadon} and \ref{t:surf}, respectively, yields that constant mid-level homological complexity implies bounded Helly and Tverberg numbers, respectively.
+From these four corollaries only the result that for sets in $\R^d$ bounded $HC_{\lceil d/2 \rceil} $ implies bounded Helly number has been shown earlier~\cite[Theorem 1]{hb17}.

-Due to recent results by Holmsen and Lee, bounded Radon's number implies colorful Helly theorem \cite[Lemma 2.3]{boundedRadon_fractHelly} and bounded fractional Helly number \cite[Theorem 1.1]{boundedRadon_fractHelly}.
-Thus, in combination with Theorem \ref{t:boundedRadon} and the results from the previous section, we have obtained the following fractional Helly theorem. \begin{theorem} Let $X$ be either $\R^d$, in which case we set $k=\lceil d/2\rceil$, or a smooth real $d$-dimensional manifold, $d\geq 3$, in which case we set $k=d$, or a surface, in which case we set $k=1$, or a (finite) $d$-dimensional simplicial complex, in which case we set $k=d+1$.
-Then for every integer $b \geq 0$ there is a number $h_f=h_f(b,X)$ such that the following holds.
-For every $\alpha\in(0,1]$ there exists $\beta=\beta(\alpha,b,X) > 0$ with the following property.
-Let $\F$ be a family of sets in $X$ with $TC_{k}(\F)\leq b$ and $\mathcal G$ be a finite family of $\mathcal F$-convex sets, having at least $\alpha$ fraction of $h_f$-tuples with non-empty intersection, then there is a point contained in at least $\beta|\G|$ sets of $\G$. \end{theorem}
+Due to a recent result by Holmsen and Lee \cite[Theorem 1.1]{boundedRadon_fractHelly}, convexity spaces with bounded Radon number satisfy a fractional Helly property.
+Thus, Theorem \ref{t:boundedRadon} combined with \cite[Theorem 1.1]{boundedRadon_fractHelly} immediately gives the following fractional Helly theorem (we refer to the discussion in Section~\ref{ss:convexvsclosed} regarding the connection between our setting and convexity spaces). \begin{theorem} For every integers $b, d \geq 0$ and for every $\alpha \in (0,1)$ there exist $\beta=\beta(\alpha,b,d) > 0$ and an integer $m = m(b,d)$ with the following property.
+Let $\F$ be a family of sets in $\R^d$ with $HC_{\lceil d/2\rceil}(\F)\leq b$.
+Let $\mathcal G$ be a finite subfamily of $\F$ of $n \geq m$ sets.
+If at least $\alpha\binom{n}{m}$ of the $m$-tuples of $\G$ have non-empty intersection, then there are at least $\beta n$ members of $\G$ whose intersection is non-empty. \end{theorem}

-We note that Theorem \ref{t:non-optimal-frachelly} can be applied to many spaces $X$ that are often encountered in geometry.
-Let us mention $\R^d$, Grassmanians, or flag manifolds.
+The minimal number $m$ for which the theorem holds is called the \emph{fractional Helly number} of $\F$.
+That is, a family $\F$ has fractional Helly number $m$ if $m$ is the minimal integer with the following property: for every $\alpha\in (0,1)$, there is $\beta=\beta(\alpha)>0$ such that the conclusion of Theorem \ref{t:non-optimal-frachelly} holds, i.e. given an $n$-element subfamily $\G$ of a family $\F$, if at least $\alpha\binom{n}{m}$ of the $m$-tuples of $\G$ have non-empty intersection, then there are at least $\beta n$ members of $\G$ whose intersection is non-empty.

+As mentioned in the previous section, we may use Theorem \ref{t:boundedRadon} also for any topological space $\Rspace$ embeddable into $\R^d$ (e.g smooth real $d$-dimensional manifolds or finite simplicial complexes).
+This in turn provides corresponding fractional Helly theorems.
+Grassmanians or flag manifolds can serve as examples of manifolds often encountered in geometry.
+Using our tools we can e.g. obtain some fractional Helly-type statements for line-transversals.
+Combining \cite[Theorem 1.1]{boundedRadon_fractHelly} with Theorem \ref{t:surf}, we immediately get a fractional Helly theorem for surfaces, which we formulate here for a further reference: